 Prescription drugs seem harmless, yet certain medications can affect your driving and even lead to car accidents.
 You are probably aware of how illegal drugs, marijuana, and alcohol can impair your driving ability and get you in trouble with the law, but did you know that you could also be arrested for DUI while being completely sober?

 That is because certain prescription drugs affect your driving in a similar way to alcohol and illegal drugs.
 “Shocking, right?
-Driving under the influence of medication may even carry the same penalty as driving under the influence of alcohol,” says our Philadelphia car accident attorney at the Dan Doyle Law Group.
+Driving under the influence of medication may even carry the same penalty as driving under the influence of alcohol,” says our experienced Philadelphia car accident lawyer at the Dan Doyle Law Group.

-Fact: Statistics by the AAA Foundation for Traffic Safety show that nearly 50 percent of all Americans reported taking at least one or more prescription drugs in the past 30 days.
+Fact #1: Statistics by the AAA Foundation for Traffic Safety show that nearly 50 percent of all Americans reported taking at least one or more prescription drugs in the past 30 days.

 Fact #2: Over the past 10 years, the number of Americans taking at least one prescription drug on a regular basis has jumped by 10 percent, while the use of five or more prescriptions has skyrocketed by 70 percent.